dheus/JS_WP24K/README.md

 The project was created to complete the course requirements and demonstrate the skills learned, including JavaScript fundamentals and basic web interactions.

+The target audience includes students and beginners learning JavaScript, especially those looking to understand how to create functional forms for web applications.
+This project was made to apply the concepts taught in the course and fulfill the assignment requirements

 ## Technologies used

 Built with: